 Unfortunately, due to how this bot functions, it cannot be invited.
 The lack of an invite link is to ensure the individuality to your server and grant you full control over your bot and data.
 Nonetheless, you can easily obtain a free copy of Modmail for your server by following one of the methods listed below (roughly takes 15 minutes of your time)...

 Installation via Heroku is possible with your web browser alone.
 The installation guide (which includes a video tutorial!) will guide you through the entire installation process.
 If you run into any problems, join our Modmail Discord Server for help and support.

 To configure automatic updates:

 If you don't want to go through the trouble of setting up your very own Modmail bot, and/or want to support this project, we got a solution for you!
-We offer the complete installation, hosting, and maintenance of your Modmail with Patron.
+We offer the complete installation, hosting, and maintenance of your Modmail with Patreon.
 Join our Modmail Discord Server for more info!